thinkst/opencanary/docs/alerts/webhook.rst

-HTTP Requests Alerts
+HTTP Webhook Alerts
 ====================

-OpenCanary includes a customizable Python Requests logging handler to send data to a HTTP endpoint.
+OpenCanary includes a customizable Webhook logging handler to send data to a HTTP endpoint.
 The handler has a few defaults for a basic configuration, but is flexible enough that it can be customized for advanced usage.

 The following configuration options are required for this handler:

-* **class** - Use "opencanary.logger.RequestsHandler".
+* **class** - Use "opencanary.logger.WebhookHandler".
 * **url** - The full URL (`http://domain.example.com/path`) of your HTTP endpoint.

 The following configuration options are optional: